marlonfrank30/BIGIP-ContainerIngressServices/README.md

 * In NodePortLocal, rather than using kube-proxy for node to pod routing, there is a single iptables entry per pod which means direct connectivity to each pod.

 ![NodePortLocal](./images/nodeportlocal-1.png)

+Limitations of NodePortLocal are:
+* This feature is currently only supported for Nodes running Linux or Windows with IPv4 addresses.
+* Only TCP & UDP Service ports are supported (not SCTP).